 - Indiana University Summer Theatre (formerly Indiana Festival Theatre)

 - Indiana Repertory Theatre

 - Malaria No More

 - Waterwell Theater

-Learn more about internships, and the possibility of earning credit, through the Walter Center for Career Achievement.
-You have access to many resources there for finding both domestic and international internships.
+Learn more about internships, and the possibility of receiving credit, through the Walter Center for Career Achievement, where you'll find many resources for both domestic and international internships.

 Foreign language study

 As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 60 languages.
 Foreign language study allows Musical Theatre majors to communicate with members of different cultures, to read and perform international theatrical works, and to travel overseas.
 Languages popular with our students include Spanish, French, Italian, and American Sign Language.

 Below is a sampling of language study resources available to students at IU Bloomington:

 - IU Language Workshop